ifeanyiumeh/ifeanyiumeh/README.md

 - 🌱 I’m currently learning about Databases and sorting algorithms
 - 💞️ I’m looking to collaborate on any inteereesting projects
 - 📫 How to reach me at somto_umeh@yahoo.com
+- - 📫 Checkout my website at https://e4anyi.com it should redirect you :))

 <!---
 ifeanyiumeh/ifeanyiumeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.